Mountain View Animal Hospital offers a wide range of veterinary services for pets in the following areas:

 Therapeutic Laser

 L.A.S.E.R.
 (Light Amplification by Stimulated Emission of Radiation) is therapy using a high energy beam of light.
 Therapeutic laser is a therapy that has been used for many years in Europe to treat a variety of conditions.
 Use of this therapy began in the United States in 2003.
 It has been shown that use of the laser decreases the time it takes to heal, reduces inflammation, and reduces pain.
-Laser therapy also has the benefit of being a drug-
+Laser therapy also has the benefit of being a drug-free, non-invasive, and safe means of providing lasting pain relief.
+There are no adverse effects from using the therapeutic laser, and it has been FDA approved since 2005.

 Mechanism